mohitthakur109/AppLandingPage/README.md

 # AppLandingPage
-create a responsive website using bootstrap3, html and css.
+website using bootstrap3, html and css.